-Once on-board the shuttle van, we pass and discuss stories of interesting landmarks, such as the Basin Park, Civil War Hospital Cave, Carry A. Nation home and the Jailhouse Cave.
-We then ride down North Main Street and past the train depot where thousands of deceased bodies were shipped out in coffins.
+We then board and ride down North Main Street and past the train depot where thousands of deceased bodies were shipped out of town in coffins.

-Boarding the shuttle again, we travel past the famous Crescent Hotel, St Elizabeth’s Church and some of Eureka’s most beautiful Victorian homes.
-We share the story of the haunted Palace Hotel in the heart of downtown where we disembark for our last bit of the walking tour.
+Boarding the shuttle again, we share the story of the haunted Palace Hotel in the heart of downtown, then up to the famous and haunted Penn Castle, then back down town where we disembark for our last bit of the walking tour.
 We walk approximately 500 feet to see the famous Eureka Underground.
 We share the legend of where Norman Baker from the Baker Hospital (currently called the Crescent Hotel) would secretly, and in the cloak of darkness, shuttle the corpses that resulted from his botched cancer ‘cure’ to the hidden entrance of a mortuary.

 The tour returns to our headquarters, where we share the story of our own “Bermuda Triangle”.
 This is where we discuss the foiled bank robbery of 1922, bankruptcy, the tragic burning of the Ellis building and the sudden death of the beloved Dr. Ellis.

 While back at HQ, for the grand finale in our “Portal Room” where our secret passage takes us into the famous haunted underground Catacombs for a unique adventure in ghost hunting.